Simenkbj/audiostreamer/README.md

 ## Further work

 - For real live streamed audio, it might be benefitial to send timestamp too.
 Precise UTC time can be used, which can synched using NTP, which can have sub millisecond accuracy in local networks (https://en.wikipedia.org/wiki/Network_Time_Protocol).

+- As of now, to differentiate different audio streams you can only look at the originating port.
+Alternative solutions can be implemented.